-In January, veterans were able to address the House Armed Services Committee regarding the Lackland Basic Training sex abuse scandal.
-It was pointed out that military sexual assault is military wide and that most are not reporting due to fear of retaliation.
-Shortly after testimony was given, SecDef Panetta announced the combat exclusion policy was lifted and the media was poised to move in that direction.
+In January, veterans were able to address the House Armed Services Committee regarding crime and non combat death in the military.
+The testimony was on the heels of what was referred to in the media as the “Lackland Sex Scandal.”
+The veterans specifically emphasized that crime is military wide and not specific to the Air Force.
+The veterans also shared that most service members are not reporting because of a fear of retaliation.
+Shortly after the testimony was given, Secretary of Defense Leon Panetta announced the combat exclusion policy was lifted and the media was poised to move in that direction.

 Then in March, Senator Kirsten Gillibrand asked for a hearing on Military Sexual Assault with those on the personnel subcommittee to the Senate Armed Services Committee.
 At that time four other veterans testified and affirmed that removing the Chain of Command would have helped prevent their current situations due to the retaliation.

 Right now we are trying to get support from the other Senators to force the MJIA bill back on the table.
 We have both Democrats and Republicans on board and recently Conservatives like Senator Rand Paul, Senator Chuck Grassley, and Senator Ted Cruz have signed on because they understand the constitutional aspect of this dilemma.
-We should not be reporting violent crimes to our boss.
+We should not be reporting felony crimes to our boss.
 We should be reporting violent crimes to a legal authority of some sort.
 One person, ie the Commander, should not have sole discretion over whether or not we proceed with justice.